Skip to main content

 Which animals get West Nile virus?

 To move or discard a carcass, wear rubber or latex gloves.
-If gloves are not available, use a plastic bag turned inside-out over your hand and invert the bag to surround the bird.
-Seal and discard in the trash if the bird will not be picked-up for testing.
+If gloves are not available, use a plastic bag turned inside out over your hand and invert the bag to surround the bird.
+Seal and discard the bag in the trash if the bird will not be picked up for testing.

 Does West Nile virus affect dogs and cats?